ninoNinkovic/LiveStamps/README.md

     Output: @date        08-03-2015

 Multi-part LiveStamp Example:

-    A stamp with a "live" output that would update the year value automatically.
-    Note, for this to stamp to auto update the previous "date" stamp would have to be defined.
+A stamp with a "live" output that would update the year value automatically.Note, for this to stamp to auto update the previous "date" stamp would have to be defined.
 If the "date" stamp was NOT defined" the output would be:

       @copyright   (c) TundraTech date

 However, the stamp would still be "live" because a regex was supplied.
 A change to any of its values would still cause an auto update, allowing you to enter a static date if desired, instantly updating all existing stamps in a document automatically.

 Changing the regex however, would abandon all the the previous stamps.
 Careful!

     "copyright": {
     	"value": "(c) TundraTech",